webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Confounding-Banter.md

 ---
 aliases:
 - Confounding Banter
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
-  - Abilities
+- Ability/Cost/4
-  - Abilitiesction-Initiate
+- Ability/Tier/Mid
-type:
-  - Action
+- Ability/Pool/Intellect
-points:
-  - 4 Intellect
+- Ability/Categories/Protection
 ---

-# Confounding Banter
+## Confounding Banter

-**Points**: 4 Intellect Points
+>4  Intellect
-**Type**: Action

 You spew a stream of nonsense to distract a foe within immediate range.
-On a successful Intellect roll, your defense roll against the creature’s next attack before the end of the next round is eased.
+On a successful Intellect roll, your defense roll against the creature's next attack before the end of the next round is eased.
+Action.